top of page

 a) The second room

-The human being as an embryo of the universe builds a second universe in his consciousness, even more, in his consciousness repeats the structure of the first universe, which may sound absurd at first.
+The human being as an embryo of the universe builds a second universe in his consciousness, even more, the consciousness reflects the fundamental structure of the universe, which sounds absurd at first.
 But this relationship can be proven.
+I asked for a dream to present this puzzle to me:

 I invite my family and friends to a meal.
 My wife is handing out the food.
 I watch her and say to her, "Aren't you putting too much food on the plates?
 There will be nothing left for the future."
 She leads me into another room, and there are again many plates on a table, and they contain many times more than what had spread out in the first room.
 I am amazed that the second room contains so much wealth that I didn't know about.